chguiterman/dfoliatR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Addressed the build note regarind spelling in the DESCRIPTION file by adding unidirectional quotes to "dfoliatR".
+* Removed term "runs analysis" from DESCRIPTION
-* Added ORCID referneces for authors.
+* Removed quotations around word "corrected" in DESCRIPTION
-* re-license to GPLv3 for consistency with associated and dependency packages
+* Edited DESCRIPTION for improved clarity

 ## Test environments